LIBERATING FOOTBALL TRAVEL

 A fan’s guide – the club from early doors to today

-Champions League competitors in 2019-20 for the seventh season, Lille Olympique Sporting Club (LOSC) are based at one of the biggest club grounds in France.
+Surprise title-winners in 2021, Lille Olympique Sporting Club (LOSC) are based at one of the biggest club grounds in France.
 Double winners with Eden Hazard in 2011, in 2019 Lille finished runners-up behind the billionaires of Paris Saint-Germain.

 In 2021, they went one better, and deservedly broke the PSG stranglehold on Ligue 1.